 Downtown Oswego Construction:

-Access to Hudson Crossing Park will be affected by street closures during the construction of The Reserve at Hudson Crossing.
+Access to Hudson Crossing Park will be affected during the construction of The Reserve at Hudson Crossing.
 Learn more about this project.

 Two entrances to Hudson Crossing Park will remain open during construction: the entrance at the corner of Washington Street and Harrison Street, and the park’s northernmost entrance via the Fox River Trail.
 The entrance located at Harrison Street and Jackson Street will be closed and redesigned as a part of public improvements surrounding The Reserve at Hudson Crossing.